Idle Hour: Later ownership

+William Kissam Vanderbilt died in 1920; in his will, he bequeathed Idle Hour and its contents to his younger son Harold Stirling Vanderbilt.
+The property was valued at $650,000 and the contents at $133,239 for probate purposes by William Vanderbilt's executors; Harold Vanderbilt had some difficulty finding a purchaser for the property, eventually selling Idle Hour for $460,521 in 1921.

-After Vanderbilt's death in 1920, the mansion went through several phases and visitors.
+The mansion went through several phases and visitors.
 In 1921, a syndicate headed by Frank Elbridge Webb agreed to purchase the estate and convert it to a country club, however they fell behind on payments and the deal was severed in 1923.
 Gangster Dutch Schultz had a brief stay in the 1930s.
 Around that time, cow stalls, pig pens and corn cribs on the farm portion of Idle Hour were converted into a short-lived bohemian artists' colony, known as the Royal Fraternity of Master Metaphysicians, that included figures such as George Elmer Browne and Roman (Bon) Bonet-Sintas as well as sculptor Catherine Lawson, costume designer Olga Meervold, pianist Claude Govier, Francis Gow-Smith, and his wife Carol.

 In 1963, Adelphi College purchased the estate and, in 1968, spun the campus off as Dowling College (named after city planner and philanthropist Robert W. Dowling).
 In March 1974, the home sustained its second fire and required a $3 million renovation.
 The estate was home to Dowling College, a private co-educational college, until the college closed in August 2016.

 In 2017, Idle Hour and the Dowling Campus were set to be auctioned off.
-In 2018, the U.S. Bankruptcy Court in Central Islip approved the $14 million purchase of the 105 acre site. by Mercury International LLC of Delaware, an affiliate of NCF Capital Ltd. which owes over $3 million dollars in back taxes to Suffolk County.
+In 2018, the U.S. Bankruptcy Court in Central Islip approved the $14 million purchase of the 105 acre site. by Mercury International LLC of Delaware, an affiliate of NCF Capital Ltd. which owes over $3 million in back taxes to Suffolk County.